 I was living in the Washington DC area at that time, surrounded by wonderful farm land with amazing fruit, vegetables, dairy and meats, and subsequently started a business with the intent to support the local economy and offer food that was both healthy and delicious.
 My business has changed and evolved since its inception, now rather than preparing food, I work with my clients to create a “diet” that nourishes all five senses enabling them to achieve health in its truest sense as defined by the World Health Organization as a “state of complete physical, mental and social well-being and not merely the absence of disease or infirmity”.

 Because my Africa trip played such an important role in creating my new business venture and changed the course of my life, I wanted to find a way to incorporate that experience in a real and everyday way.
 Our image is of a tree, reminiscent of the Acacia, which can be seen throughout the Kenyan countryside.
 Trees are a symbol of life and fertility, of strength and beauty.
 The Fig tree has grown for thousands of years along river banks throughout the Middle East and Africa.
 The tree has a long stable root system with a strong trunk and the ability to sustain an entire ecosystem in good times and bad, its organic nature was absolutely the perfect metaphor for what I hope to accomplish.
 After batting around a series of names with friends and family, I decided on The Regal Fig Food Co. because fundamentally we are all about food and what it brings to our lives and those we love.

-It is my hope that the food we prepare and the services we offer nourish our clients in a way that enables them to achieve the life they want for themselves and those they care about.
+It is my hope that the services we offer nourish our clients in a way that enables them to achieve the life they want for themselves and those they care about.